By Melissa Uhles

 Back-to-school sales where I live, in Oregon, start six weeks prior to the start of school.
 You can check out the sale ads at a variety of stores.
 What stores in your area have back-to-school sales?

+Another great back-to-school shopping tips is to check out a few different stores.
 I recommend Fred Meyer, Walmart and Target sales.
 If you are going to need more expensive items, like tablets or laptops you may want to check the prices on Amazon and at Costco.
 Ross is a great place for cheap name brand backpacks, hello Jansport!
 They also carry a limited selection of kids shoes, I’ve even scored a well priced pair of Sketchers there.

 Some stores, like Walmart, online will have the list of required supplies for each school district but some don’t.
 I pack along my list from the year prior, because it’s a worksheet that lists supplies needed at every grade level.
 Save that piece of paper to do your shopping the following summer.